nijmeijer/goodwe_rs485_domoticz/README.md

-Domoticz python plugin for Goodwe Solar Inverters via RS485
+Domoticz python plugin for Goodwe Solar Inverters via RS485 (not using SEMS or internet)

 Based on C-code by https://github.com/jantenhove Converted to python for Domoticz